23 Sensational Badrinath Attractions

-Out of the four main dhams, Badrinath is considered to be the most sacred.The Hindu scriptures say that the life of a Hindu would be incomplete without making a visit to Badrinath.
+Out of the four main dhams, Badrinath attractions, considered to be the most sacred.The Hindu scriptures say that the life of a Hindu would be incomplete without making a visit to Badrinath.
 It is the supreme place of pilgrimage especially for the Vaishnavites (worshippers of Vishnu and his avataras).
 According to the Padma Purana, the rishis found Uttrakhand to be indeed a glorious temple built by Nature for the worship of the Supreme.

 Best Places To Visit / Must See Places In Badrinath :